umkl/notion-integration-system/doc/cli.md

-# NIS - CLI
+# CLI for notion api

-An Integration System for putting your Notion-workspace to the next level.

 ## -t, --test
 test the system